yingweiwo

 Effects During Pregnancy and Lactation

-Topical ciclopirox has not been studied during breastfeeding.
-Because only about 1.3% is absorbed after topical application, it is considered a low risk to the nursing infant.[1]
-Avoid application to the nipple area and ensure that the infant's skin does not come into direct contact with the areas of skin that have been treated.
-Only water-miscible cream or gel products should be applied to the breast because ointments may expose the infant to high levels of mineral paraffins via licking.[2]
+◉ Summary of use during lactation The use of topical ciclopirox olamine during lactation has not been studied.
+Since only about 1.3% is absorbed after topical application, the risk to breastfeeding infants is low.
+[1] Avoid application to the nipple area and ensure that the infant's skin does not come into direct contact with the applied area.
+Only water-soluble creams or gels should be applied to the breast, as ointments may expose the infant to high concentrations of mineral oil through licking.
+[2] ◉ Effects on breastfed infants No published information was found as of the revision date. ◉ Effects on lactation and breast milk No published information was found as of the revision date.
+Protein binding ◉ Protein binding after topical application is 94-97%.

 References